HardikBhati/HostelMania/README.md

 ## Features

-- User authentication (login, logout, register)
+- User authentication (login, logout, register) with security measures
-- CRUD operations for hostel listings
 - View details of each hostel
-- Comment on hostels
-- Edit and delete own hostels and comments
 - Responsive design

 ## Technologies Used